Overview

 Where are plans stored?

-The latest approved plan is saved to
+The plan you are working on is saved to

 Can I edit plans after they’re created?